 So this is a job for the alternating error bound estimate.
 In this example, we do not yet know how many terms should be in the partial sum, so we let that unknown number be n.
 Then we can solve for n using the goal: error < 0.01.

 That may seem like a lot of work just to say that π ≈ 3.14, and I agree!
-Adding and subtracting almost fifty fractions is not a very efficient approach for estimating π to within 0.01 accuracy.
+Adding and subtracting almost two hundred fractions is not a very efficient approach for estimating π to within 0.01 accuracy.
 (Fortunately, there are better ways to find the digits of π in practice.)

 However, this particular example does highlight the theoretic importance of alternating series and their properties.

 - An alternating series is a series in which the signs of the terms alternate between positive and negative forever.

 - The Alternating Series Test states that such a series will converge if the sequence of the absolute values of its terms decreases to zero in the limit.